DM-Berger/kappa/notes/notes.md

 $$
 p = [p_1 \ge p_2 \ge \dots \ge p_c], \quad p_i \in [0, 1]
 $$

+I.e. because the ordering of classes does not matter, we need only consider

 Then *all possible configurations of $c$ classes* are defined by the rate and regularity of decline of the sorted class probabilities—roughly, how flat vs.